 |1990||Chris Patton (T39)||–|

 The American’s definitely hold the mantle over the rest of the world when it comes to total Masters won.
-Since the tournament started in 1934, an American has won on ne fewer that 61 occasions, with 37 different winners.
-The Europeans have a total of 13 wins, with 5 coming from South Africa and then a single win for players from Fiji, Canada, Argentina and Australia, respectively.
+Since the tournament started in 1934, an American has won on ne fewer that 62 occasions, with 38 different winners.
+The Europeans have a total of 13 wins, with 5 coming from South Africa and then a single win for players from Japan, Fiji, Canada, Argentina and Australia, respectively.

 Dustin Johnson has the lowest score in Masters history with a 72 hole score of 20-under when he won the 2020 tournament.
 His four round score of 268 was five clear of Im Sung-jae and Cameron Smith who tied for second place and eight clear of Justin Thomas in fourth.